knpuniversity/oo/knpu/episode2/objects-from-database.md

 [[[ code('efb0ce24bd') ]]]

-If we run this file, it should get everything setup.
+If we run this file, it should get everything powered up.
 Head to your browser and run it there:

     http://localhost:8000/init_db.php